JetBrains/intellij-sdk-docs/topics/appendix/api_internal/api_internal.md

 Each entry is mapped to its corresponding _Replacement_, pointing to recommended API.

 > The list is not complete and will be updated continuously.
-Please check corresponding code documentation when encountering API not listed below.
+Please check corresponding code documentation when encountering any API not listed below.
 >
 {type="tip"}